-With the festive vibes filling the air and families getting ready to celebrate Eid al-Adha, we get to enjoy these blessed days by spreading happiness, sacrifice, and sharing.
+With the festive vibes filling the air and families getting ready to celebrate Eid al Adha, we enjoy these blessed days by spreading happiness, sacrifice, and sharing.
 Yet all these festivities come with a hefty price tag.

-It is reported that people celebrate Eid Al-Adha and Eid Al Fitr with 50% more waste than other normal days.
-With family gatherings, outings, and Eid shopping, people get to buy and consume more food, drinks, lavish sweets, and clothes, which definitely result in an environmental footprint.
+It is reported that people celebrate Eid Al Adha and Eid Al Fitr with 50% more waste than other regular days.
+With family gatherings, outings, and Eid Al Adha shopping, people buy and consume more food, drinks, great sweets, and clothes, which results in an environmental footprint.

 Islam and the environment

-The Islamic perspective on environment protection reflects a positive image of Islam and how it embraces every single matter the humans face on earth.
+The Islamic perspective on environmental protection reflects a positive image of Islam and how it embraces every matter humans face on earth.
 The Islamic attitude towards the environment and natural resource conservation is not only based on the prohibition of over-exploitation but also on sustainable development.

 Trustees not owners

-One of the core Islamic beliefs is that everything within our possession and which we conveniently call our property is not only provided by God but ultimately belong to Him.
-On this belief, what we have is merely placed in our trust, and must be preserved and delivered back to God in the best manner possible.
-And as Muslims, we extend this belief to include all the natural resources that we’ve been blessed with.
+One of the core Islamic beliefs is that everything within our possession and which we conveniently call our property is not only provided by God but ultimately belongs to Him.
+On this belief, what we have is merely placed in our trust and must be preserved and delivered back to God in the best manner possible.
+And as Muslims, we extend this belief to include all the natural resources we’ve been blessed with.

 The imperative towards charity here is premised on the belief that we are mere trustees of the wealth in our possession.

 آمِنُوا بِاللَّهِ وَرَسُولِهِ وَأَنفِقُوا مِمَّا جَعَلَكُم مُّسْتَخْلَفِينَ فِيهِ ۖ فَالَّذِينَ آمَنُوا مِنكُمْ وَأَنفَقُوا لَهُمْ أَجْرٌ كَبِيرٌ